XueliPan/scholarly_paper_recommendatation/README.md

 	* Converting all papers (researchers's published papers and candidate papers to recommend) from pdf format to plain text format (pdf2text.py)
 	* Text cleaning (text_cleaning.py)
 	* Using all cleaned candidate papers to generate a corpus for word2vec model training
-		* The corpus contains 95,125 candidate papers after text cleaning (see corpus.txt.zip)
+		* The corpus contains 95,125 candidate papers after text cleaning (see corpus.txt via google drive link)
 		* There's one document/candidate paper per line, tokens separated by whitespace

 2. Pretraining a  word2vec model based on the corpus of all candidate papers to recommend